Article 131-B, Physician Assistants

-- Notwithstanding any other provision of this article, nothing shall prohibit a physician employed by or rendering services to the department of corrections and community supervision under contract from supervising no more than four physician assistants in his or her practice for the department of corrections and community supervision.
+- Notwithstanding any other provision of this article, nothing shall prohibit a physician employed by or rendering services to the department of corrections and community supervision under contract from supervising no more than six physician assistants in his or her practice for the department of corrections and community supervision.

 - Notwithstanding any other provision of law, a trainee in an approved program may perform medical services when such services are performed within the scope of such program.

 - Nothing in this article, or in article thirty-seven of the public health law, shall be construed to authorize physician assistants to perform those specific functions and duties specifically delegated by law to those persons licensed as allied health professionals under the public health law or this chapter.

 Only a person registered as a physician assistant by the department may use the title "physician assistant" or the letters "P.A." after his name.

 The commissioner may promulgate such other regulations as are necessary to carry out the purposes of this article.